Do Insurance Companies Cover Parking Lot Accidents?

 Steps to Take After Finding a Note on Your Parked Car

-- Read the Note - The note should have the driver’s name, phone number, and insurance info.
+1. Read the Note - The note should have the driver’s name, phone number, and insurance info.
 If the insurance information is missing, you may need to contact the driver to ask for it.

-- Suppose the at-fault driver’s insurance info is in the note.
-In that case, you can contact their insurer to start the claims process under their liability property damage coverage.
+5. Notify the Insurance Company - Suppose the at-fault driver’s insurance info is in the note.
+In that case, you can contact their insurer to start the insurance claims process under their liability property damage coverage.
+If the note only has contact information but no insurance information, contact the driver to obtain their insurance details.

 What Should I Do If Someone Hits My Parked Car and Leaves the Scene?

-If someone hits your parked car and leaves without leaving a note, that’s a hit-and-run crime in most states.
-The sooner you take the proper steps, the better to identify the driver, get a police report, and figure out how to handle the repairs through insurance.
+If someone hits your parked car and leaves without leaving a note, that’s a hit-and-run violation in most states.
+The sooner you take the appropriate steps, the better your chance to identify the driver.

-First, survey the damage and document the scene.
-Walk around your car and examine all sides.
-See if theres visible damage or paint transfer from the other car.
-Before you move your car, take clear photos and video footage from multiple angles.
-This includes the surroundings, street signs, and any evidence that might help with an insurance companys investigation.
+Before you move your car, take clear photos and video from different angles.
+This includes the surroundings, street signs, and any proof that might help with an insurance company’s accident investigation.

-Next, see if any witnesses or security cameras might have seen the accident.
-If people are around, ask if they saw anything and if they can describe the car or driver.
 If your car was parked near a business, ask if they have security cameras that might have caught the accident.
-Security or traffic camera footage can be huge in helping to identify the at-fault driver.
+Security or traffic camera footage can be huge in helping to find the at-fault driver.

-Once you’ve gathered as much information as possible, report the incident to the police.
+Once you’ve gathered as much information as possible, report the accident to the police.
 Filing a police report is important.
 It helps the police find the driver but also gives you official documents for your car insurance claim.

-Finally, contact your auto insurance company to discuss your options.
-Review your policy or talk to your insurance company to see what’s covered in a hit-and-run situation.
-Collision insurance covers repairs regardless of whether the at-fault driver is found.
-Uninsured Motorist Property Damage (UMPD) insurance may also apply depending on your state and policy.
-If you have both and aren’t sure which to use, your adjuster can help you figure out the correct process.
-The sooner you take these steps, the better you will be able to identify the driver and get covered for your car’s repairs.
+If you have both and aren’t sure which to use, your insurance adjuster can help you figure out the correct way to file the claim.
+The sooner you take these steps, the better you will be able to find the driver and get their insurance to pay for your car’s repairs.

 Will my Car Insurance Cover Me If I Hit a Parked Car?

 If you hit a parked car, property damage liability insurance will likely cover the damage you caused up to your limit.
-Liability insurance is required in most states to protect other drivers financially when accidents happen.
-However, not handling the situation right can get you into big trouble, including being charged with a hit-and-run accident, a crime in all states.
+Liability insurance is required in most states to protect other drivers when accidents happen.

-If you hit a parked car, don’t leave the scene under any circumstances.
-Instead, wait to see if the owner returns so you can swap information.
-If the owner is not present, leave a note in a visible spot on their car with your name, contact info, insurance company, and a brief description of what happened.
+If the owner is not present, leave a note in a visible spot on their car with your name, contact info, insurance company, and a description of what happened.

 This way, the other party can file a claim if needed.
-Finally, tell your insurance company as soon as possible so they are aware of the incident before the vehicle owner files a claim.
-Playing it cool can prevent legal headaches and ensure damages are covered correctly.
+Finally, tell your insurance company as soon as possible so they are aware of the accident before the vehicle owner files a claim.

 Frequently Asked Questions